AMCharbonneau/anna_blog/about.md

 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)
+I am currently on a year long adventure around the world.
+I have a PhD in clinical psychology.
+In 2014, I left my regular job as a health psychologist to travel full time.
+This is about travel adventure, exploring new cultures, psychology, and my new task of learning web development.

-You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)
+I created this blog using Jekyll by modifying the base Jekyll theme.
+The basic Jekyll usage documentation can be found at at [jekyllrb.com](http://jekyllrb.com/)

 You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)